 Fish & Game New Zealand's Central South Island region extends from the south bank of the Rakaia River in the north, to Moeraki in the south.
 With their headwaters in the Southern Alps, the Waitaki and the Rangitata are the region's biggest rivers.
-These are noted Chinook salmon fisheries with best fishing success from January through March.
-The Rangitata Mouth is one of the more famous fishing locations in the South Island as large numbers of salmon can be caught here.
+These are noted Chinook salmon fisheries with best fishing success from December through March.
+The Rangitata Mouth is one of the more famous fishing locations in the South Island as large numbers of salmon anglers congregate there when news of salmon catches spread amongst the community.
 Salmon fishing in the Waitaki tends to be split between mouth and upriver anglers, with fishing from anchored jet boats being a popular option.
-Smaller rivers including the Opihi-Temuka and Ashburton together with many high country lakes are habitat to substantial brown and rainbow trout fisheries.
+Smaller rivers including the Opihi-Temuka and Ashburton together with many high-country lakes are habitat to substantial brown and rainbow trout fisheries.
 Fontinalis (brook trout) are also present in some of these waters.
-In fact the Central South Island Region has some of the best fontinalis populations in the country, with Lake Emily being renowned as the place in New Zealand to catch a trophy.
+In fact, the Central South Island Region has some of the best fontinalis populations in the country, with Lake Emily being renowned as the place in New Zealand to catch a trophy.

 For sheer numbers of trout, the lakes and rivers of the Mackenzie country are hard to beat.
 The Tekapo River and Lake Benmore in particular contain very good numbers of trout which are not overly difficult to catch.
 The canals that carry water for the many hydroelectric power stations in the Mackenzie basin are popular with local and visiting anglers and are renowned for producing extremely large trout.
 Brown and rainbow trout benefit from the commercial salmon farms that operate within the canals and commonly reach 4-10kg.
-Each season a number of trout weighing 15-18kg are also caught.
-Salmon sporadically escape from the salmon farms into the canals and are the mainstay of anglers catch at the canals.
+Each season several trout weighing 15-18kg are also caught.
+Salmon are sporadically released from the salmon farms into the canals and are the mainstay of anglers catch at the canals.